felixge/node-dirty/README.md

 ### dirty.find(index, value)

 This returns all documents with the given value for the index.

+### dirty.length

+This is a count of the number of documents.
+If compacting fails, this can become incorrect (since it will not be aware of filtered rows.
+It will reflect the memory store not the disk store.)

+### dirty.redundantLength

+This is a count of the number of redundant rows.
+You can use this to decide when to compact.˝